twolfson/nightlife/cities/california_san-francisco.md

 - $7 for mixed drink

 ## F8
+- 1 floor
-- Trance music
+    - Ground level
+        - Front bar room: 1 medium room with medium bar
+        - Front dancefloor: 1 large room, all dancefloor
+        - Back dancefloor: Small, haven't been in since 2014
+- Prior to 2018
     - $9 for mixed drink
     - 2 dance floors: 1 medium, 1 small
+- Went on a Thursday (2018/07/19)
+    - $5 cover after 10PM
+    - 10:25, no line
+    - Back room closed
+    - 10:25 to 1:20, bar and dancefloor had 10-15 people with plenty of room to dance.
+People did change over the night (maybe 50%) but generally same amount.
+There was an ebb and flow to people being on dancefloor and at bar/outside
+- $11 for Hangar One and sprite
+- $8 for whiskey soda
+- $8 for vodka sprite

 ## The Fillmore
 - Music venue, not a club